 Medial epicondylitis is inflammation of the flexor pronator muscle mass originating at the medial epicondyle of the elbow.
 Diagnosis is with provocative testing.
-Treatment is rest and ice and then exercises and gradual return to activity.
+Treatment is rest and ice followed by exercises and gradual return to activity.

 Medial epicondylitis is caused by any activity that places a valgus force on the elbow or that involves forcefully flexing the volar forearm muscles, as occurs during pitching, golfing with improper technique, serving a tennis ball (particularly with top spin, with a racket that is too heavy or too tightly strung or has an undersized grip, or with heavy balls), and throwing a javelin.
 Nonathletic activities that may cause medial epicondylitis include bricklaying, hammering, and typing.